 Contractual allocation of responsibility to maintain and monitor the project site: The requirements to maintain and monitor project sites and the contractual elements that should be required from third-parties performing the activities (e.g., term and frequency of monitoring visits, etc.)

-Minimum project site monitoring and reporting requirements: The elements and roles for monitoring the site over the course of the project developer-credit generator contract, including on-site monitoring visits and annual monitoring reports (to re-verify credits or identify deficiencies to correct).
+Minimum project site monitoring and reporting requirements: The elements and roles for monitoring the site over the course of the project, who is responsible for what kinds of monitoring, and how monitoring results are reported to whom.

 Record keeping: Responsibility of the regulated entity and other monitoring entities to record and retain project site monitoring information for appropriate statutory and contractual periods.